 Using the right metrics brings value and offers new solutions to areas such as:

 - prioritising workload – how should we use our resources?
 Is there a need for additional resources?

 - managing external spend – what type of work do we want to outsource?

 - streamlining or automating manual processes – how can we use our time on higher-value legal work?

 - managing risk – what is our appetite for risk?

-With improved transparency, the real value of the legal department is shared with the wider organisation.
+With improved transparency, the real value of the legal department is shared with the wider organization.
 Decisions are more impactful, as they’re backed by rich, real-time data.
 There’s improved productivity with a greater understanding of the performance of the in-house legal team, including the workflow, the type of work being done, and any areas that need addressing.
-Both internal and external spend is optimised, with a more comprehensive understanding of outsourced work.
+Both internal and external spend is optimized, with a more comprehensive understanding of outsourced work.

 How mature are your metrics?